C++ application programming interface

 pptoolcommand family

-The architecture is intentionally layered so command-line tools, tests, and future bindings can share the same sequence and hardware-control model.
+The architecture is intentionally layered so command-line tools, tests, and bindings share the same sequence and hardware-control model.

 Host-side architecture